Izora Armstead: Legacy

 As of 2004, Armstead's voice has collectively accumulated a total of three number-one dance singles: "Dance (Disco Heat)" (1978) and "You Make Me Feel (Mighty Real)" (1978) with Sylvester; and "It's Raining Men" with The Weather Girls.
-Her single "It's Raining Men" was ranked the song at thirty-five on VH1's list of the 100 Greatest Dance Songs in 2000, and also at thirty-five in their 100 Greatest One-Hit Wonders of the 1980s in 2009.
+Her single "It's Raining Men" was ranked the song at 35 on VH1's list of the 100 Greatest Dance Songs in 2000, and at 35 in their 100 Greatest One-Hit Wonders of the 1980s in 2009.
 Armstead's daughter Dynelle Rhodes received the rights to The Weather Girls name.
 Rhodes added a then-new member Ingrid Arthur to The Weather Girls and began performing as a tribute to Armstead.
 The Weather Girls' album Totally Wild!
 (2005) was dedicated to Armstead.
 In 2012, Rhodes replaced Ingrid Arthur with Dorrey Lin Lyles.

 On September 14, 2014, Mighty Real: A Fabulous Sylvester Musical, a Broadway musical about Sylvester, debuted in New York City.
 Armstead's likeness was featured in the production and she was portrayed by actress Anastacia McCleskey.